Jirajaran languages: Classification

 The Jirajaran languages are generally regarded as isolates.
 Adelaar and Muysken note certain lexical similarities with the Timotean languages and typological similarity to the Chibchan languages, but state that the data is too limited to make a definitive classification.
 Jahn, among others, has suggested a relation between the Jirajaran language and the Betoi languages, mostly on the basis of similar ethnonyms.
 Greenberg and Ruhlen classify Jirajaran as belonging to the Paezan language family, along with the Betoi languages, the Páez language, the Barbacoan languages and others.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Sape, Timote-Kuika, and Puinave-Kak language families due to contact.

 Typology

-Based on the little documentation that exists, a number of typological characteristics are reconstructable:
+Based on the little documentation that exists, a number of typological characteristics are reconstructible: